-From 2022, businesses can take advantage of new forms of income tax relief, i.e.:
+Businesses can take advantage of new forms of income tax relief:

-Tax relief for innovative employees

-(supplementing the tax relief for R&D activities)
+Tax relief for innovative employees (supplementing the tax relief for R&D)

-The relief for innovative employees will allow businesses to reduce the amount of PIT advance payments on the salaries of their employees who spend over 50% of their working time in a given month on R&D. However, the relief applies only to the surplus that could not be deducted under the tax relief for R&D.
+The relief for innovative employees will allow businesses to reduce the amount of PIT advances on the salaries of their employees who spend over 50% of their working time in a given month on R&D. However, the relief applies only to the surplus that could not be deducted under the tax relief for R&D.